EtienneCmb/tensorpac/docs/source/index.rst

 Tensorpac
 #########

-Tensorpac is an Python open-source toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing.
-On top of that, we designed a modular implementation with a relatively large amount of parameters.
+Tensorpac is an open-source Python toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing.
+We also designed a modular implementation which let you combine existing methods for measuring Pac and chance distribution.
 We provide a set of `examples <https://github.com/EtienneCmb/tensorpac/tree/master/examples>`_.

 .. figure::  picture/tp.png